-The following risks apply to the Fund's direct investments in securities and derivatives, as indicated below, as well as the Fund's indirect risks through investing in its Subsidiary.
-The principal risks are presented in alphabetical order to facilitate finding particular risks and comparing them with other funds.
-Each risk summarized below is considered a principal risk of investing in the Fund, regardless of the order in which it appears.
+The following risks apply to each Fund's direct investments in securities and derivatives, as indicated below, as well as the Fund's indirect risks through investing in the Subsidiary.
+Each risk summarized below is considered a principal risk of investing in a Fund, regardless of the order in which it appears.